-The Operating Agency uses a standardized process for reporting deaths and critical incidents that involve individuals being served by all community providers.
+The Operating Agency uses a standardized process for reporting deaths and incidents that involve individuals being served by all community providers.
 The policies and processes apply to agencies and individuals delivering services under any fund source including Medicaid funding through the COMP Waiver program and compliment the State's mandated reporting laws for all older and disabled adults.
-The basis for all policies related to critical incident reporting and follow up activities is found in O.C.G.A.. § 30-5-4 Protection of Disabled Adults and Elder Persons, §37-5-4, and §37-5-8.
-The Operating Agency unit responsible for management of the critical incident reporting and investigation is the DBHDD Division of Accountability and Compliance.
+The basis for all policies related to incident reporting and follow up activities is found in O.C.G.A.. § 30-5-4 Protection of Disabled Adults and Elder Persons, §37-5-4, and §37-5-8.
+The Operating Agency manages incidents through a designated Division, responsible for management of the critical incident reporting system and investigations.